indigo-dc/Monitoring/doc/mesos.md

 * iam.clientid: ClientID to use to authenticate against the IAM instance.
 * iam.clientsecret: Client secret of the above ClientID.

+* hosts.category: Hosts will be registered under this category.
+Defaults to "IAAS"
+* hosts.group: Hosts will be registered in this group of the above category.
+Defaults to "Cloud_Providers"

 * zabbix.wrapper.location: Location of the Zabbix wrapper instance that will serve to register hosts dynamically
 * zabbix.ip: IP of the Zabbix server to send the metrics
 * zabbix.port: **Optional.** Port of the Zabbix server.
 If undefined it will use the default 10051